oceanhackweek/ohw19-tutorial-github/GitGuide.md

 ```

-## Updating your local repository with the changes of your collaborators.
+## 4. Updating your local repository with the changes of your collaborators

 ```
 git pull origin master

 ```